 … is the title of a new blog post by yours truly on my consultancy’s weblog.

-I agree with the gist – that there are pros and cons to each approach – but I disagree with the conclusion.
+Jon discusses the pros and cons of uniform versus specific interfaces.
+This really is, as Dan Connolly described, a “fascinating tension”.
+So Jon’s in good company.
+8-) I agree with the gist – that there are pros and cons to each approach – but I disagree with the conclusion.
 Towards the end of the blog,… Read More »